Pass-through Entity e-File FAQs

 Is it required to file PTE returns electronically?

-No, there is no requirement to file your PTE return electronically.
+Yes, there is a requirement to file your PTE return and payment electronically.

 If filed electronically, is the due date the same for PTE returns?